olivertwistor/blinkande-julgran/README.md

 # Blinking Christmas Tree
+**Update 2024-08-30:** I don't have the necessary equipment to compile and develop this project on hardware anymore, so I'll just leave this repository up as a public archive.
+Feel free to clone it and do something fun and exciting!

 This is a program for a blinking Christmas tree encoded onto an ATmega88 microchip.
 The Christmas tree offers four light patterns for eleven LEDs, controlled by a variator.

 In 2013, I built this Christmas tree as a gift for a friend.
 She later discovered a bug relating to switching between light patterns.
 Unfortunately, I couldn't fix it for her, because my design didn't include a USB port and I didn't want to tear apart the whole tree to get to the microchip.
 A lesson learned; to always design a way to update the code.
 It was so long ago she discovered the bug so I don't remember how to reproduce it.